 A motivation letter must be added to your application.

 Research plan is required.

-The MSc degree and the proposed research plan must fit to the competences of the doctoral school.
+The master degree and the proposed research plan must fit the competences of the doctoral school.

 Type of entrance exam: